 Some smaller or specialist lenders are not currently accepting them and require alternative documentation to verify self-employed income.

-Although many lenders request to know information about your accounts from the last 3 years, there are mortgage products available to self-employed applicants with only 1 years’ worth of accounts (your Accountant may be asked to provide a projected income figure).
+Although many lenders request to know information about your accounts from the last three years, there are mortgage products available to self-employed applicants with only one year’s worth of accounts (your Accountant may be asked to provide a projected income figure).

-It is also possible for self-employed applicants to be cover for Accident & Sickness Cover, Life Assurance and Income Protection insurance.
+It is also possible for self-employed applicants to obtain Accident & Sickness Cover, Life Assurance and Income Protection insurance.